Find out what sets the two apart.

 Nielsen’s 2017 survey found six in 10 individuals are more likely to return to the business if they operate a loyalty program.
 Where, close to half will spend more with the company because they know they will be rewarded for their purchases.
 Megan Treston, director of retail services at Nielsen explained: “Done well, loyalty programs can also help drive more frequent visits and heavier purchasing”.

-The incentive could either be merchandise or a travel experience – but it is important to remember that cash-rewards are not always the best incentive.
+Your incentive marketing strategy could either be merchandise or a travel experience – but it is important to remember that cash-rewards are not always the best incentive.
 Recent research has found that individuals who were rewarded cash bonuses spent their extra earnings on financial commitments, such as bills and credit cards.
 Customers who received non-cash incentives, such as a paid-for dinner or a weekend away, were more grateful and formed an emotional attachment with the brand/business.

 In conclusion, the difference is that in a loyalty program, the customer is rewarded for every purchase, whereas, with an incentive program, a customer is only rewarded after achieving a sales target or sales goals.
 Therefore, costs are relative to the sales growth because if a client does not achieve growth, they don’t receive the reward.
 The real difference about each program is that loyalty protects customers and incentives drive growth.